-I am an assistant professor in the Department of Computer and Electrical Engineering and Computer Science, at Florida Atlantic University.
-I am also cross-appointed with I-SENSE as a Fellow researcher.
-Prior to joining FAU, I was with Rochester Institute of Technology as an assistant professor and founding director of applied cryptography and information security lab.
-Prior that, I was an NSERC postdoc research fellow at the Center for Applied Cryptographic Research, Department of Combinatorics and Optimization at the University of Waterloo.
+I am an associate professor in the Department of Computer and Electrical Engineering and Computer Science, at Florida Atlantic University as well as an I-SENSE Research Fellow.
 I received my PhD. in Computer Engineering from Western University.
-I am affiliated as a supervisor member of CryptoWorks21.
-I am also serving as an Associate Editor of IEEE Transactions on Circuits and Systems (TCAS-I).
+After that, I was an NSERC postdoc research fellow at the Center for Applied Cryptographic Research, Department of Combinatorics and Optimization at the University of Waterloo which I am currently an affiliate supervisor member of CryptoWorks21 there.
+I am also serving as an Associate Editor of IEEE Transactions on Circuits and Systems (TCAS-I) Cryptographic Engineering Track.
 My research has been supported by NSF, NIST, Florida Center for Cyber Security (FC2), and Texas Instruments.

 My primary research interests are in cryptography and security, with particular interest in cryptographic engineering, side-channel analysis, elliptic curve cryptography, finite field arithmetic, post-quantum cryptography, and hardware/software implementations.

 NIST Submission for Post-Quantum Cryptography is available here.
 Authors are: David Jao, Reza Azarderakhsh, Matthew Campagna, Craig Costello, Luca De Feo, Basil Hess, Amir Jalali, Brian Koziel, Brian LaMacchia, Patrick Longa, Michael Naehrig, Geovandro Pereira, Joost Renes, Vladimir Soukharev, David Urbanik.
 More information in SIKE website.

 I usually look for talented students for PhD studies to apply.
 Please send an email with your CV, transcripts, and IELTS/TOEFL and GRE scores.